Sing With Us

 Attendance at orchestra and technical rehearsals is mandatory.
 Absence may result in exclusion from performances.

 All members are expected to assist in set-up/strike during tech week.
-Sign-up sheets will be posted in the weeks prior to concert.
+Each member should commit to a minimum of two strike assignments during production week.
+Sign-up sheets will be posted prior to concert.

 Each vocal section is assigned a Section Manager to monitor attendance and sectional progress and to carry out other duties as assigned by the Directors.
 Section Managers may answer questions regarding all musical or organizational concerns and may speak to members on matters of attendance, policy and musical issues.
 Section Managers should be addressed with courtesy at all times.